claudiafsummers/OP-on-SG/README.md

 # OP-on-SG

+This repository contains entirely python code used to construct, analyze, and visualize Sobolev Orthogonal Polynomials on the Sierpinski Gasket.
+This code was primarily used in our research during the VERISEM-REU at Tufts University.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.